Ibraaaheeeem/zero_day/README.md

 # ALX Software Engineering
-* This is the first git task from ALX SOftware Engineering Programme
+* This is the first git task from ALX Software Engineering Programme
 * To inlcude a link to github.com [link](http://github.com)